 In the screen printing process, the screen is filled with ink and the squeegee is pulled across the screen pushing the ink through the stencil to produce a printed image.
 When the screen is lowered onto the substrate (a fancy term for the item being printed), you must have a slight gap between the screen mesh and the substrate, otherwise the ink will most likely smear onto the substrate.
-Moreover, without off-contact you will experience difficulty lifting the screen from the substrate because the screen or ink may stick to it causing further problems.
-Printing with off-contact eliminates those problems by keeping the screen just slightly above the substrate.

 If you have a press with an “off-contact” adjustment, it is a simple matter to set it precisely at the height that you want.
 Just turn the knob and watch the screen raise or lower.
 You can “feel” the amount of off-contact by pressing down on the mesh.